tenzir/tenzir/web/blog/parquet-and-feather-data-engineering-woes/index.md

 size recommendation is 1GB, which translates to 5–10GB of data in memory when reading the entire file.
-To produce files sized in this order of magnitude, we planned to use individual row groups, each of which aligned with the size of our Arrow record batches that comprise 2^16 events occopying a few MBs.
+To produce files sized in this order of magnitude, we planned to use individual row groups, each of which aligned with the size of our Arrow record batches that comprise 2<sup>16</sup> events occupying a few MBs.

 However, attempting to read a Parquet file that was split into multiple row groups doesn't work for some of our schemas, yielding: